top of page

 The noun 'stream' has its roots in Old English and Germanic languages.
 In Old English, it was 'streám,' which referred to a small or narrow flowing body of water.
 This word is related to similar terms in Old High German and Old Norse.
 The etymology of 'stream' emphasizes the flowing nature of such bodies of water, which are characterized by a continuous and gentle movement.
 Over time, 'stream' has remained a fundamental word in English to describe these natural watercourses, whether they are meandering through a picturesque landscape or serving as essential components of ecosystems and water systems.

-Find the meaning of stream
+Find the correct meaning of the noun stream:

 Try Again!